 Origin of Land Plants

 Green algae and the land plants shared a common ancestor a little over 1 BYA and are collectively referred to as the green plants.
 DNA sequence data are consistent with the claim that a single individual gave rise to all green plants.
 The green plants are photoautotrophic, but not all photoautotrophs are plants.
 The definition of a green plant is broad, but it excludes the red and brown algae.
 All algae–red, brown, and green–shared a primary endosymbiotic event 1.5 BYA.
-But sharing an ancestral chloroplast lineage is not the same as being monophyletic, as discussed in chapter 29.
+But sharing an ancestral chloroplast lineage is not the same as being monophyletic.
 Red and green algae last shared a common ancestor about 1.4 BYA.
-Brown algae became photosynthetic through endosymbiosis with a eukaryotic red alga that had itself already acquired a photosynthetic cyanobacterium, as described in the preceding chapter.
+Brown algae became photosynthetic through endosymbiosis with a eukaryotic red alga that had itself already acquired a photosynthetic cyanobacterium.

 Plants are also not fungi, which are more closely related to metazoan animals.
 Fungi, however, were essential to the colonization of land by plants, enhancing plants’ nutrient uptake from the soil.